joncheng-dev/CreatceousApi/README.md

 > $ git clone https://github.com/joncheng-dev/CretaceousApi.Solution.git
 > ```

+#### Set up a Connection String to Database

-_4. Navigate to the project's production directory `CretaceousApi.Solution/CretaceousApi`, and create a new file called `appsettings.json`.
+_Navigate to the project's production directory `CretaceousApi.Solution/CretaceousApi`, and create a new file called `appsettings.json`.
 Within the `appsettings.json` file, add the following code snippet.
 Change the server and port and needed.
 Replace the `uid`, and `pwd` values with your username and password for MySQL.
 Under `database`, add a fitting name -- although `cretaceous_api` is suggested for clarity of purpose._

 ```json
 {